hexdreamer/tesseract-build/README.md

 but for this simple test, all white space is stripped out and the result is compared to `'Hello,世界'` (which is also the expected result for the horizontal image).

-These images were chosen because some Japanese writing will include English loan words and I think it's noteworthy that some English is recognized when processing exclusively for Japanese.
+These images were chosen because some Japanese writing will include words borrowed from English, and I think it's noteworthy that some English is recognized when processing exclusively for Japanese.

 And with that little test completed, we can get into Xcode.

 ## Integrating Tesseract into Xcode

-Much of the insight into configurating and executing the build up to this point came from the Makefile of another open-source iOS Tesseract project, SwiftyTesseract (ST), *A Swift wrapper around Tesseract for use in iOS applications*.
-I've used it as a model for building with Swift on top of a C API.
-I'll be using bits of ST code to navigate creating an Xcode project from scratch.
-I'll chase down errors as they come, modifying the project along the way.

 ### Create the project